 It was identified that financing was important but future staffing was as high priority.

 Under EU rules it is best to maintain staffing within SDT rather than use subcontractors.
 Finance requires more staffing but there is no scope for a project manager job as this is covered within the project.
 There would be other opportunities to look for other projects but this would need to be staffed.
 NT raised the idea of creating a Community Action Officer post.
 Funding would be required for this post as well.
-NT to circulate information and also a plan for what staffing was required to be discussed as a paper at the next board meeting..
+NT to circulate information and also a plan for what staffing was required to be discussed as a paper at the next board meeting.

 There needed to be a budget set for the kick off meeting.
 EU funds would be forwarded to the SDT account in due course.
 It was essential that the BIG HIT project had a separate cost centre.